texturejc/view_from_afar/_posts/2023-07-10-An-Embodied-Contraction.md

 ---
-title:  "An Embodied Contraction: Some Personal Reflections on 4E Cognition"
+title:  "An Embodied Contradiction: Some Personal Reflections on 4E Cognition"
 layout: post
 ---